nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Expected: The command output box shows "Error: 'after' date cannot be later than 'before' date".
 The stats box returns to default panel showing recently made recipes.

 #### B.4.6&ensp;Viewing ingredients used most recently
-1. View ingredients with 3 ingredients A, B and C were made in this order.
+1. View ingredients used with past ingredient usage records.

     1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.